-In personal finance circles, one of the most important actions an individuals should take is to build an emergency fund.
+In personal finance circles, one of the most important actions an individual should take is to build an emergency fund.
 This is the money set aside for a rainy day.
-In is good practice to build an emergency fund before you even start to think about investing.
+An emergency can catch you completely by surprise, so it is important that you have some finances in place should you need to use them at a moment’s notice.
+Some people may have an established fund, whereas others may apply for a title loan from somewhere like Family Title Loans, (https://familytitleloans.org), allowing you to borrow money based on the value of your car, and have that loan given to you that very same day.
+This is also good for an emergency situation, but your best bet is to build a fund that you have access to almost immediately.
+It is good practice to build an emergency fund before you even start to think about investing.
 Read the below letter from Ernest Buffet – Warren Buffets grandfather – to see how important an emergency fund is to your financial and psychological wellbeing.

 Dear Fred & Catherine: